Aesop's Fables are designed

 while planning instruction, because this provides a different perspective

-the visual organization of information can improve our understanding of the
+a summary of benefits: In a table, the visual organization of information can improve our understanding

-educationally functional relationships between activities, between experiences,
+of the functional relationships between activities, between

-a more effective environment for learning.
+all of the goals, to produce a more effective environment for

 Why?
 1) motivation:

-activity is just a special type of thinking activity.
+activity is an opportunity to gain experience with ideas and skills, so it's just a special type of thinking activity.
 3) guidance:

 If students are studying "for the exam" we can guide their studying

-is a close match between what is desired (the ideas and skills that are the
+is a close match between what is desired (the ideas-and-skills that are the

 educational goals) and what is evaluated.
 4) feedback

-learning" with confidence (if they do well on an exam) or make appropriate
+learning with confidence (if they do well on an exam) or make appropriate

 changes (if they do poorly) in an effort to learn more effectively.
 5) feedback

-for teaching: Similarly, "strategies for teaching" can be
+for teaching: Similarly, strategies for teaching can be

 affected by feedback from exams when a teacher asks, "Are my instructional